jilanihammad/Uplift_App/ai_therapist_app/lib/di/migration_guide.md

 # Service Locator to Dependency Injection Migration Guide

+## ✅ MIGRATION COMPLETE - PHASE 6 ACHIEVED

+**Status**: The AI Therapist app has successfully completed its full migration from service locator anti-pattern to modern interface-based dependency injection architecture.

 ## Overview
-This guide explains how to gradually migrate from the service locator anti-pattern to proper dependency injection in the AI Therapist app.
+This guide documents the completed migration from the service locator anti-pattern to proper dependency injection in the AI Therapist app. **All phases have been successfully completed.**

 ## Migration Strategy